hpe-dev-incubator/GLP-API-Tooling/Postman-Collections/README.md

-Postman collections for the foundational APIs for the HPE GreenLake platform services
+Postman collections for the foundational APIs for the HPE GreenLake cloud services.